Rijoreji6/user-project/README.md

 # Version
 Current version : user-1.0.0.jar

-# Build and test
+# Build and test - This command already integrated in docker file

-1. mvn clean
+1. gradle clean build
-2. mvn compile
-3. mvn install

 # DB
 Used H2 Db for storing data